liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.41 (2025//) =
+* Fix html-output in mass-actions dropdown
+* Show sorting info for some tables, to indicate exactly how the data is sorted

 = 2.5.40 (2025/02/24) =
 * Task option typo fix
 * Added captcha support for Friendly Captcha